 Write in Concise, Self-Contained Paragraphs

-Long, wandering paragraphs are harder for both readers and AI to process.
-Each paragraph ideally covers one point and makes sense on its own.
-This matters because AI systems may extract individual paragraphs as part of a synthesized answer — if a paragraph requires three previous paragraphs for context, it’s less useful as a standalone citation.
+Long, wandering paragraphs frustrate readers and confuse AI.
+Each paragraph covers one point and stands alone.
+This matters because AI systems extract individual paragraphs for synthesized answers.
+If a paragraph needs three prior paragraphs for context, it loses citation value.

 Include Specific Data and Examples